Half Marathon Training: What Is Zone 4 / Threshold?

 3 x 10 minutes at Zone 4 (2 min jog between)

-Controlled effort, smooth pacing
+Controlled effort with smooth pacing

 Ideal for building time at threshold without overloading